ThePrez/ServiceCommander-IBMi/README.md

 > "I use this a lot for my own personal use.
 Might be useless for the rest of the world.
 I don't know, though."
 >
 > &nbsp; --[@ThePrez](https://github.com/ThePrez/), creator of Service Commander
+>
+> "Service Commander is a great tool that has helped us controlling the rising number of services, that we run on IBM i.
+Previously we had different commands for different services, but now we just define the services in Service Commander and let it control the (auto)start and stop of the services.
+Not at all useless!"
+>
+> &nbsp; --[@chrjorgensen](https://github.com/chrjorgensen/), IBM i System Administrator and contributor to Service Commander

 ## STRTCPSVR Integration